Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 7. After your app is created, On the Welcome to Power Apps Studio screen, check the **Don’t show me this again** box, and then select **Skip**.

-8. After creation has completed, it should look like the image below.
+8. After the creation has been completed, it should look like the image below.

     ![Canvas app created from Visit data.](media/PL-900_lab02_e1_t1.png)